astravant/digital-garden-jekyll/_notes/daily-notes.md

 ## Habits of World-Class Performers
 - A clear mission/vision
 - Exercise
+- Outsource low-value tasks
+- Say 'no' often
 - Clear daily routine
+- Deep work
 - Meditation/Journal
 - Read often
 - Relentless learning
 - Conversations with intelligent, high-level individuals
 - Supplements, vitamins, nootropics
 - Sauna, cryo/cold plunge
-- Outsource low-value tasks
-- Say 'no' often

 # December 18, 2020

-- it is worth the bet to get onto new platforms early, build a biz on top of new platforms
+- It is worth the bet to get onto new platforms early, build a biz on top of new platforms

 # December 17, 2020